-From the spotless leather seats to the smell of a new car, most of us approach test drives with the excitement of a first date.
+From the spotless leather seats to the smell of a freshly cleaned car, most of us approach test drives with the excitement of a first date.
 The potential problem?
 When we get caught up in the romance and possibility, we sometimes forget we’re really searching for a long-term partner.

-I asked our Car Enthusiasts, who help people take new rides for a spin every day, what advice they give customers most.
-The response was unanimous: the trick is to find your own perfect balance between performance, reliability and practicality.
+I asked our Advisor Team and Concierges, who help people take new rides for a spin every day, what advice they give customers most.
+The response was unanimous: the trick is to find your own perfect balance between performance, reliability, and practicality.
 In addition to testing the sound system or the way a sports car hugs curves on mountain roads, pay attention to the less sexy signs that the car is right for your particular needs and lifestyle.

 Do (a little) homework

 Normally, when buying a used car, you’ll need to arm yourself with heavy research and a dose of skepticism before the keys are in your hand.
 What’s this particular car’s service history?
 Does it have a clean Carfax report?
 Are there signs of an unreported accident?
 Shift’s 150+ point inspection and transparent profiles save you these steps so you can focus on making sure the particular make and model you’re considering is right for you.
 But we do recommend scanning online forums to find out more about the model and reading the Shift listing carefully to be sure the specific car you’re eyeing has the engine, transmission and other important options that you want.